I call Paul Blomfield. It’s your lucky day, man.

 One of the sectors already suffering very badly is that of health and social care.
 It is highly reliant on migrant workers.
 We depend on them for our health and the care of those who need it.
-Is not the Prime Minister just a little bit concerned that European Union workers with vital skills are leaving Britain in unprecedented numbers now?
+Is the Prime Minister not just a little bit concerned that European Union workers with vital skills are leaving Britain in unprecedented numbers now?

 As the right hon.
 Gentleman might have noticed from the last set of immigration figures, we actually still see more people coming into the UK from the European Union than are leaving the UK and going back to the European Union.
 We do have a care about the number of nurses and GPs that we have in the NHS.
 That is why we have set the highest levels of numbers of people in training for both nurses and GPs.
 It is why we have significantly increased the opportunities not just for people who are coming from the European Union to work in our national health service but for those people here in this country who want to work in our NHS to get those training places and do the excellent job that we know they will do for patients in our national health service.

-From a Government who have cut the nurse training bursary, who do not seem to understand that it takes eight years to train a doctor, and are completely oblivious, apparently, to the fact that there are 100,000 vacancies in the NHS now—[Interruption.]
+From a Government who have cut the nurse training bursary, who do not seem to understand that it takes eight years to train a doctor, and who are completely oblivious, apparently, to the fact that there are 100,000 vacancies in the NHS now—[Interruption.]
 I suggest that some Members get a life and go and visit a hospital to see just how hard those people work in order to cover for the vacancies that are there.
 Surely we need to give immediate, real assurance to EU nationals that they have a future in this country.